palantir/osdk-ts/etc/client.api.report.api.md

 // Warnings were encountered during analysis:
 //
+// src/DisplayMetadata.ts:30:3 - (ae-forgotten-export) The symbol "Icon" needs to be exported by the entry point index.d.ts
+// src/DisplayMetadata.ts:31:3 - (ae-forgotten-export) The symbol "ObjectTypeVisibility" needs to be exported by the entry point index.d.ts
 // src/OsdkObjectFrom.ts:100:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/OsdkObjectFrom.ts:101:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/OsdkObjectFrom.ts:157:5 - (ae-forgotten-export) The symbol "UnderlyingProps" needs to be exported by the entry point index.d.ts